EasyTox

 SimplyQ (catchment hydrology)

-In this version of the SimplyQ hydrology model (REF), all precipitation is received by a snow layer, but if there is no snow, it continues directly to the soil water.
+In this version of the SimplyQ hydrology model [JacksonBlake17], all precipitation is received by a snow layer, but if there is no snow, it continues directly to the soil water.

-The snow model itself is based on the HBV Nordic snow model (REF).
+The snow module itself is based on the snow module in HBV Nordic.
 All precipitation are assumed to fall as snow below a given air temperature threshold (typically close to 0°C), and melts above another threshold.
 The snow has a small capacity to hold melt water, and only melt water above this capacity is discharged to the soil compartment.

 The soil and groundwater compartments are so-called “linear reservoirs”.
 In a linear reservoir, there is a water threshold below which there is no runoff.
 In the soil this is called the field capacity.
 Excess water above this threshold becomes runoff in a rate that is linearly proportional to the amount of excess water and inversely proportional to a given time constant.